tirthasg/Python-Morsels/dictionaries/dict_summary.md

 {
     key_expression: value_expression
     for item in iterable if condition
-} -> Simple Dictionary comprehenion
+} -> A dictionary comprehenion

 {
     key_expression: value_expression
     if condition
     else alternative_value_expression
     for item in iterable
-} -> Dictionary comprehenion with condition on value_expression
+} -> A dictionary comprehenion with condition to include the value_expression or the alternative_value_expression

 {
     key_expression: value_expression
     for item in iterable
     if condition
-} -> Dictionary comprehension with condition on the pair key_expression: value_expression
+} -> A dictionary comprehension with condition to include the (key_expression, value_expression) pair

+Note:
+Usual rules for duplicate keys applies.

 Tip:
 Replace Dictionary comprehenion of the form: {key: value for key, value in iterable} to dict(iterable).